how to run a DCMA 14 point check

 5) How ’bout those Hard Constraints

-Hard constraints can really affect logic (as we’ve told you) and can disable a schedule from being logic-driven.
+Hard constraints restrict scheduling flexibility.
+This point checks for constraints like “Must Start On” or “Must Finish On” which can prevent the schedule from accurately reflecting changes in task timing.
 I say you can do without hard constraints.
 DCMA says don’t have hard constraints on more than 5% of all constrained activities.

 6) Rein-in your Total Float